nicm42/100-days-of-code-v2/log4.md

 **Day 25: 18th August 2021**
 I started the Drupal tutorial.
 I'm glad I did because there's a lot going on in Drupal that I had no idea about it, so this is a good introduction.
 But he installed it a different way, so when I'm done, I'll have to go back and try his installation to see how it works.

+**Day 26: 19th August 2021**
+More of the Drupal tutorial today.
+It's slow going because he chats abut various Drupal things while doing something related, so I have to keep pausing it.
+I am enjoying it and I can see how it's a really useful tool.